Sup2point0/integrity/guides/integrals/antiderivatives/ln.md

 \end{align*}
 ```

-Looking back, a way to jump straight to this with straight-up layer came is to elevate the $\frac{1}{x}$ into the numerator:
+Looking back, a way to jump straight to this with straight-up layer cake is to elevate the $\frac{1}{x}$ into the numerator:

 ```math
 \int \frac{1}{x \ln{x}} \ dx = \int \frac{\frac{1}{x}}{\ln{x}} \ dx